 Smith – comfortable as a curmudgeon – remained the only constant member.
 He called all the shots.
 His ex-wife (and ex-Fall guitarist) Brix Smith described him half-jokingly as the Mancunian Castro.
 None of this bothered the man: “If it’s me and your granny on bongos it’s [still] The Fall”.

 The group’s live performances were of variable quality, especially after Smith’s health problems intensified.
 By then he was making increasingly erratic decisions which he often came to regret once he snapped out of it.
 But The Fall’s studio albums could be inspired.

 To paraphrase John Peel , they really were quite magnificent, you know.

-If I was only allowed to pick three tracks…
+If they only let me pick three tracks…